hafizSiddiq7675/laravel-administration/README.md

   - If you have included the 'LaravelAdminAPI' Trait in your Seller model, you can access Seller CRUD operation APIs using the Postman Collection.

+__Congratulations!__, you've now completed the LaravelAdministration documentation.
+You're all set to make the most of this powerful tool for Laravel development.
+Happy coding!